This Week’s Newsletter

 This Week’s Contributors: MS-Mike Straw, AC-Alexander Cohen, RC-Randy Cassingham.

-That one is the Story of the Week, which means you’re welcome to share it from Telegram, Mastodon, Instagram, Threads, (new, still testing) Pixelfed, and/or Facebook, or grab from any of those to post elsewhere.
+It is the Story of the Week so you (and he!) can share it from Telegram, Mastodon, Instagram, Threads, Bluesky, and/or Facebook, or grab from any of those to post elsewhere.

 To get this delivered to you every week, click here to open a subscribe form.